eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - First of all, the attestation formats and protocols specified in [ISO/IEC 18013-5] and [SD-JWT] + [OpenID4VP] allow selective disclosure of attributes.
 This means that a Relying Party can specify which of the attributes in an attestation it wishes to receive, and which ones not.
 This feature is sometimes called collection limitation.
 Next, selective disclosure also allows the User to approve or deny the presentation of each requested attribute separately.
 More information on selective disclosure and User approval can be found in [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-attributes).
 - Secondly, the Regulation requires each Relying Party to register the attributes it intends to request from Users.
 The 'Commission Implementing Regulation on protocols and interface to be supported by the EUDI Framework' requires that these registered attributes are included in a so-called Relying Party registration certificate, and that a Wallet Unit must be able to display information from this registration certificate to the User.
 This allows the User to make a considered decision to approve or deny the presentation of the requested attributes.
 For more information, see [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).
-- Lastly, the Regulation requires that Attestation Provider are able to embed a disclosure policy into their attestations.
+- Lastly, the Regulation requires that an Attestation Provider is able to embed a disclosure policy into their attestations.
 This policy may contain rules determining whether the Attestation Provider approves of the release of one or more of the requested attributes to the authenticated Relying Party.
-The Wallet Unit evaluates the policy (if present in the attestation) and informs the User about the outcome of the evaluation.
+The Wallet Unit evaluates the policy (if present in the attestation) in combination with authenticated data provided by the Relying Party, and informs the User about the outcome of the evaluation.
 Again, this allows the User to make a considered decision to approve or deny the presentation of the requested attributes.
 More information can be found in [Section 6.6.3.4](#6634-wallet-unit-evaluates-disclosure-policy-embedded-in-attestation-if-present).

 ##### 6.1.2.5 Risks related to User tracking